chef/knife-ec2/README.md

 Configuration
 -------------
-In order to communicate with the Amazon's EC2 API you will have to tell Knife about your AWS Access Key and Secret Access Key.
+In order to communicate with an EC2 API you will have to tell Knife about your AWS Access Key and Secret Access Key.
 The easiest way to accomplish this is to create some entries in your `knife.rb` file:

 ```ruby
 knife[:aws_access_key_id] = "Your AWS Access Key ID"